haritsrhn/Group-Project---Telegram-Bot/README.md

                - Assess fulfillment of requirements.
                - Analyze user feedback for effectiveness.

-7. Result
+**6. Result**

 The Campus Bites Bot on Telegram offers UUM students a comprehensive solution for finding and accessing food options on campus.
-Cafe_Admin registers cafeterias with details like contact info, hours, menus with prices and availability.
+Cafe_Admin registers cafeterias with details like contact info, hours, menus with prices, and availability.
 Users can view, compare, comment, and rate food options.
 Location links aid navigation.
 System_Admin manages registrations and data integrity in the SQLite database (campusbites.db).
 This system enhances UUM's user experience, accessibility, and decision-making.

-8. Conclusion
+**7. Conclusion**

 The Campus Bites Bot is a Food Searching System for UUM students on Telegram.
 It simplifies finding and comparing food options at campus cafeterias.
 Cafe_Admin manages cafeteria details, users view food lists, comment, rate, and compare prices.
 System_Admin oversees operations.
 This system enhances convenience and accessibility.
 Future enhancements may include online ordering.

-## Flow Diagram of the requirements (MUST be included in your presentation)
+## Flow Diagram of the requirements

 ![Screenshot - 10_7_2023 , 7_06_41 PM](https://github.com/STIW3054-A222/groupproject-coding-hamsters/assets/73435522/174a45c3-c060-425e-88a4-e9de80f08f8a)